caydenscott/andie/README.md

 Anything else anyone did?
 ### Benson
  - I checked to see if there's any text mistake or error missed when I was doing own work, and after teammates found errors or done other things.
 I fixed the hot key values that didn't change when teammates copied and pasted sentences, and found a text mistakes, not many done.

+ ### Cayden
+ - To test my code, I thoroughly used the program any time a new feature was added.
+I also had one of my non CS friends use it, seeing as they are more of a typical user, to try and find bugs.
+ - I added some language features that were forgotten, and fixed a bug in the resize, as it was supposed to throw error that it wasn't.